se-edu/se-book/uml/sequenceDiagrams/introduction/introduction/outcomes.md

-* <span id="outcome-sequenceDiagrams-introduction-one">:trophy: Able to explain what a sequence diagram is :one:</span>
+* <span id="outcome-sequenceDiagrams-introduction-one">:trophy: Can explain what a sequence diagram is :one:</span>
-* <span id="outcome-sequenceDiagrams-introduction-two">:trophy: Able to identify a sequence diagram :one:</span>
+* <span id="outcome-sequenceDiagrams-introduction-two">:trophy: Can identify a sequence diagram :one:</span>